Safoan99/Teardroid-phprat/README.md

 - You will also be prompted for the title and text of the notification.
 Enter what you want to display on the notification.
 - then it ask you to enter the icon folder path so enter the icon folder path
 - DONE

+### Note for macOS
+- If you got Permissions Denial in mac os please run `chmod 777 *` inside Teardroid folder

 ### Dashboard